chef/chef-oss-practices/communication/decisions.md

 You must link ADRs to their associated proposals and keep the history navigable for future contributors.

 ## Review & Lifecycle
 ADRs begin in **Proposed** state.
-After review by [project owner](../policies/project-membership.md#project-owner) and [project advisor](../policies/project-membership.md#project-advisor) and acceptance by designated leads, they are marked as **Accepted**.
+After review by the [project owner](../policies/project-membership.md#project-owner) and [project advisor](../policies/project-membership.md#project-advisor), and acceptance by designated leads, they are marked as **Accepted**.

-ADRs should not be modified after acceptance, except to add metadata like links to implementations or mark them as **Superseded**.
+ADRs should not be modified after acceptance, except to add metadata-like links to implementations or mark them as **Superseded**.

 If a decision is reversed, write a new ADR and mark the old one as **Superseded** with a link to the new record.